-Hatch rounds out oil and gas portfolio with acquisition of Upside Engineering Ltd.
+Hatch Rounds Out Oil and Gas Portfolio With Acquisition of Upside Engineering Ltd.

-CALGARY, Sept.
-11, 2019 /PRNewswire/ - Hatch is pleased to announce that Upside Engineering Ltd. has joined Hatch Ltd., bringing together the largest oil and gas process team for complex upstream and downstream flowsheet development in Canada with a well-established firm that specializes in midstream hydrocarbon business.
+CALGARY, Alberta , Sept.
+11, 2019 /PRNewswire/ -- Hatch is pleased to announce that Upside Engineering Ltd. has joined Hatch Ltd., bringing together the largest oil and gas process team for complex upstream and downstream flowsheet development in Canada with a well-established firm that specializes in midstream hydrocarbon business.

 "Together, we will take on and solve the toughest oil and gas challenges, from consultancy and feasibility through to operations, to serve the entire value chain," said Hatch's Chairman and CEO John Bianchini.
 "We look forward to bringing positive change to the oil and gas industry by leveraging Hatch's unique blend of technology and process excellence in upstream and downstream oil and gas, combined with Upside Engineering's proven track record of delivering midstream projects."